DheerajRamKalava/ai-agent-paper-summarizer/README.md

 ### Why This Task?

 Reading academic papers is time-consuming.
 A single paper can take 30-60 minutes to read thoroughly.
-This agent reduces that to 2-3 minutes while capturing the key ideas.
+This agent reduces that to 2-3 minutes only capturing the key ideas.

 ---